 Handwork Tools

-We used stories and lessons from The Work of Wool: A Montessori Handwork Album to learn about the history of wool, the process of wool, and types of spindles.
+We used stories and lessons from The Work of Wool: A Montessori Handwork Album to learn about the history of wool, the process of wool, and a variety of spindles.

-They made their own drop spindles using small branches from an apple tree.
+They made drop spindles using small branches from an apple tree.
 Also, they picked out a Black Walnut Turkish Drop Spindle for comparison and some Oregon Merino Wool Roving for their introduction to spinning.
-It was really neat for them to be able to see the farm and the sheep that provided the wool for our handwork lessons.
+It was cool for them to be able to see the farm and the sheep that provided the wool for our handwork lessons.

 I introduced some knife safety rules and they took turns using my Smith & Wesson knife.
 It worked well because it has a safety mechanism that prevents the blade from closing unintentionally.